SprentAB-tech/sprent-pdf/README.md

 5. ✅ Deploy this at https://pdf.sprent.com with a secret admin password in front (later to be replaced with notion OAuth2)

-6. Create an ActionSchema OAuth client for Notion: https://developers.notion.com
+6. ✅ Create an access_token for Notion for sprent: https://developers.notion.com / https://www.notion.so/profile/integrations

-7. Get an access token for Sprent

-8. Use https://www.actionschema.com/reference.html?openapiUrl=https://openapi.actionschema.com/notion.json#/operations/queryDatabase to retrieve the entire housing object
+7. ✅ Use https://www.actionschema.com/reference.html?openapiUrl=https://openapi.actionschema.com/notion.json#/operations/queryDatabase to retrieve the entire housing object.

-9. Validate the media uploaded to Notion are accessible for us on the outside.
+8. ✅ Validate the media uploaded to Notion are accessible for us on the outside.

-10. Validate the relations are accessible.
+9. ✅ Validate the relations are accessible.

+10. ✅ Validate that I can update a Media URL and also a Relation UUID based on an ID found.
+Use https://developers.notion.com/reference/patch-page

+# Make PDF Renderer

+🚫 Create Notion OpenAPI so I have an SDK for projects + housings + companies + people

+- For prod
+- For staging

-11. Pull in the PDF renderer into the React app, making it standalone functional for the pulled in housing object.
+Pull in the PDF renderer into the React app, making it standalone functional for the pulled-in housing object.
+Here, fix the images shown so they show nicely.

-# Notion Supabase Import

-Convert relations into Notion relations: For each relation we had, use the Notion API and set the right Notion relation, two sided in most cases.

-For now, do this manually just for Sprent (and prove it's possible in the first place)

-OAuth2 with supabase turning it into a notion workspace and vice versa would be insanely useful.

-# Notion OpenAPI Creator

-Besides using my own Notion OpenAPI, every Notion Workspace deserves its own OpenAPI, so we can build a frontend to the CMS that is Notion.
-Take inspiration from https://github.com/TheF1rstPancake/AirtableOpenAPICustomBlock (Also test this)

-Now I want Screenless to be linked with a webhook custom to Sprent (api.sprent.com/submitMeeting) that uses the Notion API to insert the meeting connected to the right person, company, etc.

-# How to create a staging environment?

-We can probably create a copy of the workspace as a test environment.
-Research this.